kubernetes/website/docs/tasks/administer-cluster/encrypt-data.md

     head -c 32 /dev/urandom | base64
     ```

 2. Place that value in the secret field.
-3. Set the `--experimental-encryption-provider-config` flag on the `kube-apiserver` to point to the location of the config file
+3. Set the `--experimental-encryption-provider-config` flag on the `kube-apiserver` to point to the location of the config file.
 4. Restart your API server.

 **IMPORTANT:** Your config file contains keys that can decrypt content in etcd, so you must properly restrict permissions on your masters so only the user who runs the kube-apiserver can read it.